 If the government agrees that the person can't stay in their own country, they'll be given refugee status.
 A refugee has the same rights to apply for housing as a British or Irish person living in Northern Ireland.

 Asylum seekers’ eligibility for homelessness help and welfare benefits

 Asylum seekers are not eligible for help with homelessness and cannot apply for benefits.
 The Home Office is responsible for providing accommodation for asylum seekers.

 If you are an asylum seeker, you should be provided with accommodation until your asylum claim has been refused or until you have been given refugee status.

 Refugees’ eligibility for homelessness help and welfare benefits

-Refugees are eligible to apply for social housing and for benefits, like Housing Benefit and Universal Credit.
+Refugees can apply for social housing and for benefits, like Universal Credit.

 Refugees have to go through the exact same process as British and Irish citizens when they apply for housing.

 If you are a refugee with nowhere to live, you can ask the Housing Executive for help as a homeless person.

 Get advice from Housing Rights if you are a refugee who needs help with a housing problem.